“The Oak Cottage” or “Oak Cottage”, on The Green

 By the 1950s, the Hall Place Estate was finding it difficult to keep the houses that they owned in a state of reasonable repair.
 Alfred Houghton, the Estate’s Agent, talked about it in later years, explaining that the rents were so low that the Estate found it difficult to do more than vital repairs, even though people’s expectations had dramatically changed between 1930 and 1950.
 The temporary ‘pre-fab’ homes down The Green Lane had central heating; hot and cold water; WCs and refrigerators.
 Few of the Estate houses had any of these; and certainly The Oak Cottage had none of them.
 Its ground floor was very old bricks laid on sand; its downstairs brick walls let in damp which permeated through to wooden wainscoting which stayed up only because of many layers of paint.
 The roof leaked and it had only one cold tap which was above an old stone sink in front of the window in the kitchen, next to the copper.

-Charlie Ingram told the story of a last repair before he left the cottage with relish.
+There was one last change before the Ingrams left The Oak Cottage.
+Charlie Ingram told the story of a last repair with relish.
 One Saturday in the summer of 1964, he had been coming out of the ancient canvas tent in which the Village Produce Association Annual Show was held.
 As always, Charlie had won virtually all the prizes for vegetables and, as always, the 2rd Lord Hollenden (Geoffrey) had given Charlie the just rewards of many red rosettes.
 The two knew each other well, Charlie having been church verger for 20 or 30 or even 40 years whilst His Lordship had been the Rector for an equal time.
 As they walked out of the tent, His Lordship, wishing to make polite conversation, said “Well Charlie – where do you live?”
 Charlie pointed to The Oak Cottage thirty yards away.
 “Terrible state it’s in” said His Lordship, “who owns it?”
 Charlie was able to say “You do”, and when he told the story to the Rowleys he said it with a wry grin.
 However, he did add that Alfie Houghton, the Hall Place Estate’s manager, arrived on the Monday morning and a good quality new roof was erected within weeks.

 We can get some idea of the predicament faced by the Hall Place estate by looking at the rent book now donated by Robin Hope-Morley to the Historical Society when the family sold Hall Place in 2017.
 The rent books cover all the many houses in Leigh and the surrounding area owned by the estate from the 1930s to 1959.
 They include large houses such as The Woods, Park House and Porcupine House down to small cottages, including The Oak Cottage.
 The rent, together with rates, for the “Cottage, the Green no. 47” was: